manasaskht/Itinerary-Client/README.md

 # ItineraryClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
 Angular 7.1.4 is used for frontend development.
 The application is divided into various modules and routes.
-The modules created by me are landing- module, create-itinerary module.

 Open command line shell (bash or cmd).